IndoNLP/nusa-crowd/README.md

 We welcome contributions from a wide variety of backgrounds; we are more than happy to guide you through the process.
 For instructions on how to get involved or ask for help, check out the following options:

-#### Join BigScience
-Please join the BigScience initiative [here](https://bigscience.huggingface.co/); there is a [google form](https://docs.google.com/forms/d/e/1FAIpQLSdF68oPkylNhwrnyrdctdcs0831OULetgfYtr-aVxBg053zqA/viewform) to fill out to have access to the biomedical working group slack.
-Once you have filled out this form, you'll get access to BigScience's google drive.
-There is a document where you can fill your name next to a working group; be sure to fill your name on the "Biomedical" group.

-#### Join our Discord Server
+#### Join our Slack Channel
-Alternatively, you can ping us on the [Biomedical Discord Server](https://discord.gg/Cwf3nT3ajP).
-The Discord server can be used to share information quickly or ask code-related questions.
+Alternatively, you can ping us on the [Slack Channel](https://discord.gg/Cwf3nT3ajP).
+The Slack channel can be used to share information quickly or ask code-related questions.

 #### Make a Github Issue
-For quick questions and clarifications, you can [make an issue via Github](https://github.com/bigscience-workshop/biomedical/issues/new/choose).
+For quick questions and clarifications, you can [make an issue via Github](https://github.com/indobenchmark/nusantara-datasets/issues/new).

 You are welcome to use any of the above resources as necessary.